ncatlab/nlab-content/pages/7401.md

 +-- {: .num_prop }
 ###### Proposition

-Every morphism in $[S, \mathcal{C}]$ factors into an acyclic Reedy cofibration (according to def. \ref{ReedyModelStructure}) followed by a Reedy fibration, and into a Reedy cofibration followed by an acyclic Reedy fibration
+Every morphism in $[S, \mathcal{C}]$ factors as an acyclic Reedy cofibration (according to def. \ref{ReedyModelStructure}) followed by a Reedy fibration, and it factors as a Reedy cofibration followed by an acyclic Reedy fibration

 =--